 Truro Cathedral Bells

-The ring of twelve bells are in the key of Db with two semitones which allows for different combinations of bells to be rung:
+The ring of twelve bells is in the key of Db with two semitones which allows for different combinations of bells to be rung:

 A ring of twelve